WHAT IS THE LEARNING PROJECT?

 The #learningproject was a vehicle for teaching parents the very best concepts that have changed my parenting.
 My team created content surrounding monthly themes, including a printable resource to help you implement and apply it to your parenting.

-Because the project was so helpful it needed it’s own post!
+Because the project was so helpful it needed its own post!
 Feel free to snag whatever printable you missed in the Print Shop!

 2023 LEARNING PROJECT THEMES